Religions as Market Commodities:

 until achieving Eternal Rest:

-this is the only way
+this is the only way to escape

-out of the marketplace.
+the wheel of the marketplace.

 This product has been around 155 trillion years